Store Creation

 }

-The service provides you with a boolean Flow representing the state of the running transaction.
+The tracker provides you with a boolean Flow representing the state of the running transaction.

-Beware that you are responsible for handling exceptions, if you use an unsafe operation within the tracking scope.
-The tracker is safe in the way, that it will catch any escaped exception, then stops the tracking, and finally it will rethrow the former.
+Keep in mind that you are responsible for handling exceptions when using unsafe operations within the tracking scope.
+The tracker is safe in the way that it will catch any escaped exception, then stop the tracking, and finally rethrow the former.

 If you want your tracking to continue instead, just handle exceptions within the tracking scope.